UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 Generating initial positions for cells
 --------------------------------------

-At some point you might want to run a slighty different geometry, or run your simulation with a different concentration of cells.
+At some point you might want to run a slightly different geometry, or run your simulation with a different concentration of cells.
 For this we offer the ``packCells`` tool which can be found in the ``./hemocell/packCells`` directory.